nicolasarruda/nicolasarruda/README.md

 ## Resume

-I’m currently between jobs in back-end Java.
+I’m currently between jobs in full-stack React and Spring, with focus on DevOps.
 I worked as a java back-end programmer developer and freelance developer.
-I like to learn new subjects as new tools: spring, react, logic and other languages, lambda, structure data, relational and non-relational databases, big data, and design patterns.
+I like to learn new subjects as new tools: spring, react, react-native, nodejs, wordpress, logic and other languages, lambda, structure data, relational and non-relational databases, big data, and design patterns.
 These can be shown in my projects, for example, “fatec-Empresa-jr-backend”, “dscatalog”, “project-sds4”, “project-sds5”, and “workshop-spring-boot-MongoDB”.

 Also, there are other subjects that I learned: unit automated tests on controller, service, and repository, which can be shown in “AutomatedTests” and because of it, I’m keeping to learn integration tests, integration tests & web.